zxcnmmmmm/SDeep/README.md

 We provide the pre-train model, you can download our checkpoint to test. [pre-train](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).

 ## Testing pipelines
-You can synthesize images from the input text.
+In test.py, specify the path to the checkpoint using the path argument.
+Then, you can synthesize images from the input text.
   ```
         cd src
         python test.py
   ```
 ## Training

   ```
         cd src
         python train.py